Ministry of Social Development (New Zealand)

 The Ministry of Social Development (MSD; Māori: Te Manatū Whakahiato Ora) is the public service department of New Zealand charged with advising the New Zealand Government on social policy, and providing social services.
 MSD is the largest public service department, employing public servants in over 200 locations around New Zealand.
 MSD delivers its programmes and services through a number of business groups and agencies.

 Functions and responsibilities

 The Ministry of Social Development is responsible for providing income support, superannuation, employment support, student loans and allowances, housing assistance, and allocating funding to community providers.
 It is also the Government's chief social policy adviser.
 MSD also designs and provides community services in conjunction with other organisations.

 MSD also hosts several other government ministries and services including the Whaikaha - Ministry of Disabled People, Te Kāhui Kāhu (Social Services Accreditation), the Office for Seniors, and the Ministry of Youth Development.
 Between 2019 and 2023, the Ministry also hosted the Independent Children's Monitor, a children's ombudsman.

+In October 2024, the Ministry regained responsibility for delivering disability support services from the Ministry of Disabled People.